 In general all foods must have their price displayed and include VAT where applicable.
 The price must be displayed on or near the product, be unambiguous and easily read by customers without them having to ask for assistance.

-For butchery counters in shops with a sales area of more than 280 square metres, the unit price of prepacked products must also be displayed on or near the goods - for example, on a shelf edge ticket or a price list.
+For butchery counters in shops with a sales area of more than 280 m2, the unit price of prepacked products must also be displayed on or near the goods - for example, on a shelf edge ticket or a price list.

 However, there are exceptions.
 The main ones are as follows: